This not-so-classic twist on Spaghetti and meatballs uses sausages and makes for a super cheap and easy recipe.

 You can buy sausage meat ready to use in most of the bigger supermarkets, usually alongside the sausages and bacon.

-Alternatively you can just buy some sausages and cut the ends off and pull off the skin, squeezing out the inside.
+Alternatively you can just buy some sausages and cut the ends off and pull off the skin, squeezing out the meat.

 The great thing about using sausage meat like this is that it’s ready to use and you can get all sorts of different style and flavoured sausage meat mixes to pick from.